 Fifth Year Bachelor's/Master's Program

-The Measurement, Statistics and Evaluation program offers a 5th Year M.S. program for undergraduates interested in quantitative methods.
+The Quantitative Methodology: Measurement and Statistics program offers a 5th Year M.S. program for undergraduates interested in quantitative methods.
 This allows highly motivated undergraduates the chance to develop their skills in quantitative methods and complete both the bachelor's and master's degrees in approximately 5 years.
 This degree prepares one for careers that include statistical data analysis, developing survey and testing instruments, designing research studies, performing quantitative analysis, evaluating educational programs, psychometric analysis of assessment results, conducting marketing studies, and conducting surveys.

 Almost any undergraduate major would be appropriate for this program, including psychology, sociology, mathematics, statistics, computer science, communications, business, and economics, and even English and history.
 The critical quality that a student needs to bring to the department is high quantitative ability.
 This is a profession that trains at the graduate level, and the specific undergraduate major is not a critical factor.
 Fields involving the application of modern quantitative research techniques provide an outlet for those trained in this program.

 The Graduate School Application portal, gradapply.umd.edu, can be used to apply to UMD and review the status of your application.
 Graduate faculty in the Academic Department you applied to will review your completed application for graduate admission.

-Students are required to submit all required documents before submitting their application: CV/Resume, Statement of Purpose, Writing Sample (required for M.A. and Ph.D., not required for M.Ed.)
-(3) recommendation letters, GRE scores (optional), and TOEFL/IELTS/PTE for international graduate students.
+Students are required to submit all required documents before submitting their application: CV/Resume, Statement of Purpose, Writing Sample (required for M.S. and Ph.D., not required for M.Ed.)
+(3) recommendation letters, GRE scores, and TOEFL/IELTS/PTE for international graduate students.
 The Educational Testing Service is offering the GRE General Test online.
-Please visit here for more information: https://www.ets.org/gre/revised_general/register/at_home
+Please visit here for more information: https://www.ets.

 The Graduate School's guide to International Admissions provides an overview on the application, review, and enrollment process for international students.